dineshmetkari/myjsqlview/trunk/myjsqlview/docs/Release/readme.txt

    * Import of SQL Statement File.
    * Import of CSV data File Into Selected Database Table via Insert/Update.
    * Query Bucket for Storing/Organizing SQL Statements.
-   * Query Frame for Building Complex Select SQL Statements.
+   * Query Frame for Building Complex SQL Statements.
    * Search Frame for Running Generic LIKE Queries on All Tables in Database.
    * Simple Easy to Use Interface.
    * Simple and Advanced Table Sorting and Searching.